-I am a philosopher working on the philosophy of science (especially cognitive science and artificial intelligence) and normative philosophy (especially epistemology, ethics, and the philosophy of action).
+I am a philosopher working on the philosophy of science (especially cognitive science and artificial intelligence) and normative philosophy (especially epistemology and ethics).

-Starting in the fall, I will be an assistant professor of philosophy at Purdue University.
+I am an assistant professor of philosophy at Purdue University.

 Prior to joining the faculty at Purdue, I held postdoctoral fellowships at the McCoy Family Center for Ethics in Society at Stanford and the Department of History and Philosophy of Science at the University of Pittsburgh.
 I completed my PhD at Princeton, where I was advised by Tom Kelly.